Cisco is launching a version of WebEx for colleges and universities. Called WebEx Social for Higher Education, the integrated,

 -based solution was developed in conjunction with several leading institutions of higher education.

 The new offering integrates WebEx Social, WebEx Meetings and WebEx Messenger, is delivered through the Cisco WebEx Collaboration Cloud, and is available to institutions of higher learning through a site license.
-WebEx Social, which formerly had been called Cisco Quad, is an collaboration platform that integrates social networking, content creation and real-time communications.
+WebEx Social, which formerly had been called Cisco Quad, is an enterprise collaboration platform that integrates social networking, content creation and real-time communications.

 This incarnation for higher ed, which the company said goes beyond learning management systems and portals, allows a university to dynamically manage access for large numbers of users through the use of Active Directory synchronization and Shibboleth authentication.